tatunka/TroyLibrary/README.txt

 	'Double Sunday'.
 You will not see books written by other authors with those titles.
 In other words, filtering within a category is an OR, but filtering between categories is an AND.
 7. Sorting is not cascading.
+8. Librarians can edit and delete books from the book detail screen.
+They can also view due dates here.
+9. Librarians can add books by clicking the 'Add Book' button on the book list screen.
+This button only appears for librarians.

 ************************************
 **		 Useful Commands		  **